 See the stunning winner of the 2022 Birds & Blooms Photo Contest.

 2022 Bird Feeding Video Contest Winners

 We received over 600 entries to the 2022 Bird Feeding Video Contest!
-It was an incredibly difficult decision, but we’re delighted to announce that these three amazing videos were chosen as the winners.
-Find out the fascinating stories behind these prize-winning videos.
+Watch above to find out the fascinating stories behind these prize-winning videos.

 Jackie Mingia of North Dinwiddie, Virginia, won first place for her delightful bluebird video.